-But did you know that Israel also has a rich and tasty wine and vine industry?
+But did you know that Israel also has a rich and tasty wine industry?

 Wine has been around in Israel since biblical times, and Israel’s grapes are even mentioned as one of Israel’s seven special fruits in the Torah, in addition to many other commandments involving wine!
 Some say that the land of Israel sat along the wine-trading route between Ancient Egypt and Mesopotamia and that Canaan wine was sent in jars to Ancient Egypt, Rome, and Greece!
 Many old depictions and artwork of the Israelites include them drinking wine, or in the process of wine-making with grapes.

 While the exact biblical origins may seem a bit hazy, we do know one thing for a fact: wine has been an important staple in the Land of Israel for centuries!

 Today, modern Israel has an extremely active and robust wine industry, exporting close to 30 million dollars worth of Kosher wine each year, many to Jewish communities worldwide.
 However, while in the past kosher wines may have been set to the bottom of the shelf, Israel is making a comeback with a clear message: kosher wines can be excellent, while still made with the utmost care and respect for Torah guidelines.
 Israeli wines have become popular around the world, making headway in the global wine connoisseur community as well.